Jeroneo/go_game_browser/README.md

 # Dockerized Go Game with KataGo AI

 A lightweight, browser-based Go game powered by the world-class **KataGo** engine.
-The entire application—frontend, backend, and AI engine—is containerized using Docker for a seamless setup.
+The entire application—frontend, backend, and AI engine—is containerized using Docker for a seamless, one-command setup.

+---

 ## 🧠 How It Works

 The project is divided into three main components:

-1. **The Frontend (HTML5 Canvas & Vanilla JS):** A lightweight, zero-dependency web interface.
-It draws the 19x19 Go board, captures user clicks, translates them into standard Go coordinates (e.g., "D4"), and sends the game history to the backend via a REST API.
+1. **The Frontend (HTML5 Canvas & Vanilla JS):** A lightweight, zero-dependency web interface styled after traditional Weiqi aesthetics.
+It draws the 19×19 Go board on an HTML5 Canvas, captures user clicks, translates them into standard GTP coordinates (e.g., `D4`), and sends the full game history to the backend via a REST API call.

-2. **The Backend (FastAPI / Python):** A fast, modern web server.
-It has two jobs: serving the static HTML frontend to the user's browser, and acting as a bridge between the web API and the KataGo engine.
+2. **The Backend (FastAPI / Python):** A fast, modern web server with two responsibilities: serving the static HTML frontend to the browser, and acting as a bridge between the `/api/move` REST endpoint and the KataGo engine process.

 3. **The AI Engine (KataGo):** A highly optimized, open-source neural network built specifically for Go.
-The Python backend runs the KataGo binary as a background subprocess and communicates with it using the **Go Text Protocol (GTP)**.
-When the backend receives a move history from the frontend, it syncs the board state with KataGo, asks it to generate a move based on the selected difficulty, and returns the result to the browser.
+The Python backend runs the KataGo binary as a persistent background subprocess and communicates with it using the **Go Text Protocol (GTP)**.
+When the backend receives a move history, it replays the board state with `play` commands, then issues a `genmove` command to generate the next move at the requested difficulty, and returns the result to the browser.

+---

+## ✨ Features

+- **Play vs. AI:** Place black stones by clicking on the board.
+KataGo responds automatically as white.
+- **AI Self-Play (觀戰模式):** Toggle spectator mode to watch KataGo play against itself, with moves displayed every 600 ms.
+- **Difficulty Selection:** Three strength levels controlled by limiting KataGo's MCTS simulations (`maxVisits`):
+  - **Easy** — 10 visits
+  - **Medium** — 100 visits *(default)*
+  - **Hard** — 500 visits
+- **Locked Difficulty:** The selector locks once the first move is played and resets when starting a new game.

+---

 ## 🤔 Architectural Choices

-- **KataGo vs. Standard Hugging Face LLMs:** Initially, one might think to use a standard text-generation model (like GPT or Llama) for AI.
-However, standard LLMs do not inherently understand the complex spatial strategy of Go.
-KataGo utilizes Monte Carlo Tree Search (MCTS) combined with a specialized neural network, making it vastly superior and genuinely competitive.
+- **KataGo vs. Standard LLMs:** Standard text-generation models (GPT, Llama, etc.) do not inherently understand the spatial strategy of Go.
+KataGo combines Monte Carlo Tree Search (MCTS) with a specialized neural network trained exclusively on Go, making it vastly superior for this task.

-- **Docker Containerization & CI/CD:** Setting up KataGo manually requires downloading OS-specific binaries, fetching neural network weight files (`.bin.gz`), and configuring GTP settings.
-We use Docker to automate this.
-Furthermore, a GitHub Actions CI/CD pipeline automatically builds and pushes the Docker image to the GitHub Container Registry (GHCR) on every push to the `main` branch, meaning you don't even have to build the image locally.
+- **Docker & CI/CD:** Setting up KataGo manually requires OS-specific binaries, neural network weight files (`.bin.gz`), and custom GTP configuration.
+Docker automates all of this.
+A GitHub Actions CI/CD pipeline automatically builds and pushes the image to GHCR on every push to `main`, so no local build is required.

-- **FastAPI:** Chosen for its speed, simplicity, and built-in asynchronous capabilities.
-It effortlessly handles serving the static `index.html` while exposing the `/api/move` endpoint in a single, readable Python file.
+- **FastAPI:** Chosen for its speed, simplicity, and async support.
+A single Python file serves the static `index.html` and exposes the `/api/move` endpoint.

-- **Difficulty Scaling via "Visits":** Instead of swapping out entirely different models for difficulty levels, we control KataGo's strength by limiting its `maxVisits` (the number of MCTS simulations it is allowed to run before choosing a move).
-Less visits = faster, weaker AI; more visits = deeper thinking, stronger AI.
+- **Difficulty via `maxVisits`:** Rather than swapping models, KataGo's strength is tuned by capping the number of MCTS simulations per move.
+Fewer visits = faster, weaker play; more visits = deeper search, stronger play.

+---

 ## 🚀 How to Run It